Today’s Burn Status

 Updates are posted by 11 a.m. each day.
 Last update: May 25, 10:00 a.m.

 Please choose to Skip the Fire and Love Your Lungs.
 We hope you will voluntarily skip any unnecessary fires.
 Smoke from fires can affect you and your neighbors in various ways.
 Smoke can make symptoms and recovery from COVID-19 more difficult.
 Help spread the word, request a FREE lawn sign.

-Multnomah County has a Wintertime Wood Burning Curtailment Ordinance
+Multnomah County has a Wood Burning Curtailment Ordinance

 Burning wood is one of the biggest sources of harmful air pollution in Multnomah County.
-From October 1 to March 1, Multnomah County may issue wood burning restrictions on poor air quality days.
+Multnomah County may issue wood burning restrictions on poor air quality days.

 Outdoor fire pits